Jay-snow/octopus-dev/content/blog/first-wordpress-problems/index.md

 So in recap, here is my problem tree:

 1. MAMP is not loading it's mySQL server.
-    1A: ATTEMPT: Delete log files in MAMP/DB/MYSQL.
+2. ATTEMPT: Delete log files in MAMP/DB/MYSQL.
 No effect
-    1B: SOLUTION: Delete mysql-bin.index files, restart servers.
+3. SOLUTION: Delete mysql-bin.index files, restart servers.
 This worked, but brought my to my next issue.
-2. "No connection could be made because the target machine actively refused it."
+4. "No connection could be made because the target machine actively refused it."
-    2A: ATTEMPT: Disable all firewalls
+5. ATTEMPT: Disable all firewalls
-    2B: ATTEMPT: Restore priveledges to root user
+6. ATTEMPT: Restore priveledges to root user
-    2C: SOLUTION: Delete MAMP and move to XAMPP.
+7. SOLUTION: Delete MAMP and move to XAMPP.
 I ended up reading lots of MAMP users who had the same mySQL server issues, and I've never experienced any with XAMPP.
-3. "Access Denied for User 'root'@'localhost' (using password: YES) - No Privileges?
+8. "Access Denied for User 'root'@'localhost' (using password: YES) - No Privileges?
-    3A: ATTEMPT: Tried to restore priveledges again
+9. 3A: ATTEMPT: Tried to restore priveledges again
-    3B: ATTEMPT: Recreate the database in XAMPP
+10. 3B: ATTEMPT: Recreate the database in XAMPP
-    3C: ATTEMPT:
+ 11. 3C: Solution: Update the *correct* wp-config, ya siily!